 Geoffrey's writing has appeared in The Rise of Transtexts: Challenges and Opportunities from Routledge, co-edited by Benjamin W.L.
 Derhy Kurtz and Melanie Bourdaa; Revisiting Imaginary Worlds: A Subcreation Studies Anthology from Routledge, edited by Mark J.P.
 Wolf; the extended edition of Spreadable Media from NYU Press, co-authored and co-edited by Henry Jenkins, Joshua Green and Sam Ford; The Comics Journal's Guttergeek; and the Journal of Transformative Works and Cultures.
 He has served on the editorial boards of Eludamos and The Journal for Transformative Works and Cultures, as well as on the executive board of the Interstitial Arts Foundation, was one of the lead authors on the Annenberg Innovation Lab's book The Edison Project alongside Jon Taplin, Erin Reilly, Francesca Marie Smith and Henry Jenkins, and he co-edits MIT Press' Playful Thinking series with William Uricchio and Jesper Juul.
 He frequently speaks at such conferences as SXSW, CES, the Game Developers Conference, the LA Film Festival, Storyworld, Transmedia Hollywood, Futures of Entertainment, SIGGRAPH, SCMS, and FuturePlay, his worldbuilding work was included in an exhibition at the 2016 Venice Biennale, and his work on reimagining preproduction processes informed the film-and-VR transmedia project Wonder Buffalo, which was showcased at both the Sundance Film Festival and South by Southwest in 2017.

-Geoffrey holds bachelor's degrees in English and Philosophy from Kenyon College and a master's degree in Comparative Media Studies from MIT, and expects to complete his doctorate in Media Arts & Practice at USC in 2018.
-In his various lives he has worked with BET, Cisco, the City of Los Angeles, DirecTV, Fidelity, FOX, GSD&M, Havas, HBO, IBM, Intel, the Los Angeles Times, the Massachusetts Eye and Ear Infirmary, MTV, Turner Broadcasting, Walt Disney Imagineering and Warner Bros.
-(539 words)
+Geoffrey holds a bachelor's degree in English, Philosophy and Creative Writing from Kenyon College, a master's degree in Comparative Media Studies from MIT, and a doctorate in Media Arts & Practice from USC's School of Cinematic Arts.
+In his various lives he has worked with Amazon Studios, BET, Cisco, the City of Los Angeles, DirecTV, Fidelity, FOX, GSD&M, Havas, HBO, IBM, Intel, the Los Angeles Times, MTV, Turner Broadcasting, Walt Disney Imagineering and Warner Bros.
+(515 words)